-The security and storage of your personal data
+The security and storage of your personal data:

-Sensitive personal data related to your health will only be disclosed to those involved with your treatment or care, or in accordance with dat protection laws and guidelines of professional bodies or for the purpose of clinical audits and research (unless you object).
+Sensitive personal data related to your health will only be disclosed to those involved with your treatment or care, or in accordance with data protection laws and guidelines of professional bodies or for the purpose of clinical audits and research (unless you object).
 We will only use your sensitive personal data for the purposes for which you have given it to us and where we have a lawful basis under the data protection laws to do so.

-Organisational and Technical security Measures
+Organisational and Technical Security Measures

 We have appropriate organisational and technical security measures in place to prevent unauthorised access or unlawful processing of personal data and to prevent personal data being lost, destroyed or damaged.
 We continually audit our information systems to make sure that the ongoing security is robust.